ddclient/ddclient.github.io/protocols.md

 # zoneedit1

-The 'zoneedit1' protocol is used by a DNS service offered by www.zoneedit.com.
+The `zoneedit1` protocol is used by a DNS service offered by www.zoneedit.com.

-Configuration variables applicable to the 'zoneedit1' protocol are:
+Applicable configuration variables:

 configuration          | information
 -----------------------|-------------